frederickmendez/payment-receipt-generator/README.md

-# # Payment Receipt Generator
+# Payment Receipt Generator

 A simple Python script to automate the creation of payment receipts, designed for beginners and applicable to ecommerce or IT support workflows.
 This project showcases basic programming skills and automation, aligning with my experience in IT support and digital marketing.

 ## Description
 This tool allows users to input details such as customer name, product name, and payment amount, then generates a text-based receipt saved as a `.txt` file.
-It’s a practical solution for automating receipt generation in small-scale ecommerce or dropshipping operations, reducing manual errors—a skill I learned during my IT support roles.
+It’s a practical solution for automating receipt generation in small-scale ecommerce or dropshipping operations, reducing manual errors—a skill I honed during my IT support roles.
 The project can be extended with CSV logging or basic database integration for future enhancements.

 ## Technologies Used
 - **Python 3**: Core language for script development (no external libraries required).